+Instructors: Mahin, Panagiotou

+Earthquake Resistant Design: Read Less [-]

+CIV ENG W224F Risk Analysis and Decision Making 2 Units

+Terms offered: Prior to 2007

-Instructors: Mahin, Panagiotou CIV ENG W224F Risk Analysis and Decision Making 2 Units Risk analysis and seismic policy issues for pre-event planning and postevent recovery: Topics will include national and local policies governing seismic safety, risk modeling, resilience metrics and lessons from policy and planning before and after recent major events in Japan, New Zealand, Italy, China, Haiti, Chile, and others.
-Objectives & Outcomes Course Objectives: The goal of this course is to expose students to risk and decision-making aspects that influence planning for earthquakes and post-earthquake recovery.
+Risk analysis and seismic policy issues for pre-event planning and postevent recovery: Topics will include national and local policies governing seismic safety, risk modeling, resilience metrics and lessons from policy and planning before and after recent major events in Japan, New Zealand, Italy, China, Haiti, Chile, and others.
+Risk Analysis and Decision Making: Read More [+] Objectives Outcomes

+Course Objectives: The goal of this course is to expose students to risk and decision-making aspects that influence planning for earthquakes and post-earthquake recovery.
 The modules consist of a series of real-world case studies that reveal policies that govern seismic safety, models for risk assessment, and community resilience.
 A unique objective of this course is to expose students to aspects of earthquake engineering that are outside the usual realm of engineering and reside instead in areas of public policy, economics, and decision-making.

-Rules & Requirements Prerequisites: Civil and Environmental Engineering W224A Hours & Format Fall and/or spring: 15 weeks - 2 hours of web-based lecture per week Online: This is an online course.
+Rules & Requirements

+Prerequisites: Civil and Environmental Engineering W224A

+Hours & Format

+Fall and/or spring: 15 weeks - 2 hours of web-based lecture per week

+Online: This is an online course.